fthidln/Pressure-Predictive-Control/README.md

    * Computationally expensive for large datasets (due to distance calculations)
    * Sensitive to irrelevant or unscaled features
    * Performance depends on the choice of K and distance metric
 * Linear Regression = Linear regression models the relationship between a dependent variable (target) and one or more independent variables (features) by fitting a linear equation to the data.
+This machine learning algorithm is the simplest model among other model used in the project.
+It requires no hyperparameters to set, because it is just fitting the data points into linear straight line.
  * Pros
    * Simple, interpretable model
    * Works well when there is a linear relationship between features and the target